rgolovkin/sibers.backend/README.md

 # Project

-A web application with a REST API on Node.js (Express) and a PostgreSQL database in Docker.
+A web application with a REST API on Node.js (Fastify) and a PostgreSQL database in Docker.

 ---